Review of Neutral Naturalness: Models

-with the first line preserving the global $SU(4)$, while the second line does not.
-For the Higgs to be a pNGB the parameters of the second line must be small compared to those of the first.
-Small tree-level couplings are stable at one-loop due to the discrete twin symmetry.
-One finds that contributions to the symmetry breaking potential terms are at most logarithmically sensitive to $\Lambda_\text{UV}$.
-This scenario can be extended to include not just a single twin sector, but many copies of the SM~\cite{Foot:2006ru}.
+Taken in sum, we see that the small tree-level couplings are stable at one-loop due to the discrete twin symmetry.
+The contributions to the symmetry breaking potential terms are at most logarithmically sensitive to $\Lambda_\text{UV}$.
+This scenario can be extended in a straightforward way to include not just a single twin sector, but many copies of the SM~\cite{Foot:2006ru}.

-When the scalar potential in Eq.~\eqref{e.Hpot} has $\delta>0$ and $m=0$~\cite{Barbieri:2005ri} both $H_A$ and $H_B$ obtain equal VEVs and, consequently, equal couplings to SM and twin fields.
-These circumstances produce couplings of the observed Higgs boson to SM fields that are only half their SM value, contrary to LHC measurements.
+As mentioned above, when the $\mathbb{Z}_2$ symmetry is preserved both $H_A$ and $H_B$ obtain equal VEVs.
+This implies that \beq \sin\vartheta=\cos\vartheta~, \eeq or $\vartheta=\pi/4$.
+Equation~\eqref{eq:THm2} shows that this can only occur when soft symmetry breaking parameter $m^2$ vanishes.
+In this same limit Eq.~\eqref{eq:THdelH} show that $\delta$ is nonzero.
+For this value of $\vartheta$ the masses of the visible and twin sector fermions are equal and each couple to the Higgs with equal strength: half the SM value.
+In fact, though we have not shown it, the tree-level Higgs boson couplings to gauge bosons are reduced by the same amount.
+This means that $\mathbb{Z}_2$ symmetric version of the twin Higgs is in contradiction with LHC measurements of Higgs couplings~\cite{Burdman:2014zta,Ortona:2023ypp}.

 However, when $m^2\neq0$ the twin symmetry is softly broken, allowing $\langle H_B\rangle>\langle H_A\rangle$.
 The resulting Higgs couplings are closer to the SM predictions while preserving the one-loop protection of the Higgs mass.
+However, choosing $m^2\neq0$ to give the correct Higgs VEV does constitute a tuning of the model.

+We can calculate the tuning of $\mu^2$ according to the Barbieri-Giudice formula given in Eq.~\eqref{eq:BGtuning}.
+This is done by using Eq.~\eqref{eq:mu2TH} for $\mu^2$, that is the definition before any relations among the parameters from the vacuum constrain or Higgs mass are applied.
+Using this formula we take derivatives with respect to various parameters.
+The maximum of all of these is the taken to be the tuning.
+To leading order in $f/v$ this tuning is

+We have rewritten the result in terms of the top quark masses in the second line.

+This form of the tuning shows two contributions.
+The first is from the tree-level potential and goes like $f^2/v^2$.
+This tuning is common to many pNGB Higgs models.
+The second is from top quark loops from both sectors.
+This term comes with a loop factor, which reduces its size somewhat.
+It also includes a negative sign, which often reduces the tuning, until the logarithmic terms grow too large.

-Choosing $m^2$ to give the correct Higgs VEV does constitute a tuning of the model, but typically a mild one, less tuned than 10\%.
-This tuning can also be reduced in various ways, such as by inducing electroweak symmetry breaking through the tadpole of an auxiliary sector~\cite{Harnik:2016koz}.
+Barbieri and Giudice take $\Delta=10$ as an indication of significant tuning~\cite{Barbieri:1987fn}.
+This is equivalent to saying that a parameter is tuned at level of 10\%.
+The formula above indicates that for the twin Higgs to be tuned at this level $m_{tB}$ is about 1 TeV.
+This is equivalent to $\cos\vartheta\approx0.985$, meaning that the Higgs couplings are very close to the SM value.
+As these couplings are often the leading collider signal of the twin Higgs framework we see that the mirror twin Higgs model provides a natural explanation of the Higgs mass.
+This tuning can even be reduced in various ways, for instance, by inducing electroweak symmetry breaking through the tadpole of an auxiliary sector~\cite{Harnik:2016koz}.